 Leave Her to Heaven (1945)

-‘Leave Her to Heaven’, which won an Academy Award for the Best Cinematography of 1945, is based on a best-selling novel of the same name by Ben Ames Williams, and the script is written by Jo Swerling, who also did work for ‘It’s a Wonderful Life’ (1946).
-The narrative of the film flows so naturally it resembles reading a book, and the script is, indeed, meticulously constructed.
+“Leave Her to Heaven”, which won an Academy Award for Best Cinematography in 1945, is based on a novel of the same name by Ben Ames Williams, and the script is written by Jo Swerling, who also did work for “It’s a Wonderful Life” (1946).
+The narrative of the film flows so naturally it resembles reading a book, and the script is meticulously constructed.
 Shot in bright technicolor, the film is sometimes very romantic; very often dramatic, and yet at other times resembles a thriller, while culminating in a legal action.

 The film has a very interesting character study.
-Ellen Berent (Harland) played by Gene Tierney could be described as a psychopath, who does things regardless of consequences or feelings of others.
-Despite this and thanks to the great performance of Tierney, we can still trace thoughts and feelings of Ellen which lead her to commit her gruesome deeds.
+Ellen Berent (Harland), played by Gene Tierney, could be described as a psychopath, who does things regardless of consequences or feelings of others, and who is secretive.
+Despite this, and thanks to the great performance by Tierney, we can still trace thoughts and feelings of Ellen which lead her to commit her gruesome deeds.
 This constant display of thoughts and feelings by Tierney makes us realise that Ellen is not wholly unlike us and is still very much a human, driven by emotional insecurities and the instinct of self-preservation, perhaps coupled with the desire not to repeat past personal traumas.
-We see character development here: from a beautiful, intelligent, confident woman devoted to her husband, Ellen turns into an irrational, deeply jealous, obsessive person who will do anything and remove any obstacle on her way to reach her goal.
+We see an interesting character development here: from a seemingly kind, intelligent and confident woman devoted to her husband, Ellen turns into an irrational, deeply jealous and obsessive person who will do anything, and remove any obstacle on her way to reach her goal.

-Of course, Tierney’s outstanding performance contributes greatly to us experiencing this film as some fascinating psychological case study, and Tierney was even nominated for an Academy Award in the category of the Best Leading Actress for her role in this film.
-In fact, almost every scene containing Tierney is filled with passionate intensity reminding of Vivien Lee’s winning performance in ‘Gone with the Wind’ (1939).
+Of course, Tierney’s outstanding performance contributes greatly to us experiencing this film as some fascinating psychological case study, and Tierney was nominated for an Academy Award in the category of Best Leading Actress for her role.
+In fact, almost every scene containing Tierney is filled with passionate intensity reminding of Vivien Lee’s winning performance in “Gone with the Wind” (1939).
 As Scarlett O’Hara, Ellen Berent is more complex and self-interested than she likes to show, and more obsessive and jealous (to the point of unreasonable devotion) regarding her “chosen” man than anyone can guess.
-Even if ‘Leave Her to Heaven’s premise is not very believable, there is hardly any doubt that Tierney makes her character such.
-Tierney’s character is a typical femme fatal, and we don’t have to wonder too long on the point why Richard is instantly captivated by Ellen, drawn to her beauty and a sense of mystery and mischief she projects.
+Even if “Leave Her to Heaven”’s premise is not very believable, there is hardly any doubt that Tierney makes her character such.
+Tierney’s character is a typical femme fatal, and we do not have to wonder why Richard is instantly captivated by Ellen, drawn to her beauty and a sense of mystery and mischief she projects.

-Because of its plot, ‘Leave Her Heaven’ is very reminiscent of the Hitchcockian production in that the film shows off a strong, independent, intelligent woman pursuing her man actively in stark contrast to the passivity and mental inferiority of women in films of that decade.
-Another thing which is captivating in this movie is that ‘Leave Her to Heaven’ did not go for the typical “Beautiful Blond vs Better-Than-Average Brunette” battle.
+Because of its plot, “Leave Her Heaven” is also reminiscent of the Hitchcockian production in that the film shows off a strong, independent, intelligent woman pursuing her man actively in stark contrast to the projected passivity and mental inferiority of women in films of that decade.
+Another thing which is captivating in this movie is that “Leave Her to Heaven” did not go for the typical “beautiful blond vs better-than-average brunette” battle.
 Instead, there are two beautiful intelligent women here competing for the attention of the male lead.
-Although it can never be said that Jeanne Crain, playing Ruth, outshines Tierney, Ruth appears to be a much nicer, friendlier and stabler in temperament person than Ellen.
+Although it can never be said that Jeanne Crain, playing Ruth, outshines Tierney, Ruth appears to be a much nicer, friendlier and more stable in her temperament person than Ellen.
 The latter is more collected, calm and a more complex personality than Ruth, and it is this contrast which is also very interesting to watch throughout the film.

-Overall, for the year 1945 (the film’s production and release date), ‘Leave Her to Heaven’ is very impressive, and there is a lot in this film which is admirable.
-With fascinating story, good direction and great cinematography, the film becomes a timeless classic story of an obsessive love and its consequences.
-As with many films of that period, ‘Leave Her to Heaven’ also boasts outstanding acting work, and Gene Tierney gives the performance of her career.
+Overall, for the year 1945 (the film’s production and release date), “Leave Her to Heaven” is impressive, and there is a lot in this film which is admirable.
+With a fascinating story, good direction and great cinematography, the film becomes a timeless classic story of an obsessive love and its consequences.
+As is the case with many films of that period, “Leave Her to Heaven” also boasts outstanding acting work and Gene Tierney gives the performance of her career.
 10/10